chef/chef-web-docs/content/install_supermarket.md

 ### External Cache

-Chef Supermarket installations can also use an external cache store.
+Chef Supermarket installations can use an external cache store.
 The public Chef Supermarket uses Redis on Amazon ElastiCache.
-One Redis instance per private Chef Supermarket application server may be run safely.
+It is safe to run one Redis instance per private Chef Supermarket.
 Use Redis 2.8 (or higher) for a high availability pair.
 To use an external cache, configure the following attributes in the
 `/recipes/default.rb` recipe of the wrapper cookbook:

 ```ruby